pluralsight-cloud/content-az-204-developing-solutions-for-microsoft-azure/readme.txt

-This repository is for use in PluralSight hands-on labs that help developers practice skills in using the Azure SDKs.
+This repository is for use in PluralSight Hands-on Cloud Labs that help developers practice skills in using the Azure SDKs.